krishna016agarwal/krishna016agarwal/README.md

 ---

 ### 🚀 About Me
-- 🔭 I’m currently working on **Full Stack Projects**
+👨‍💻 I'm a Full Stack Developer passionate about building robust applications and learning new technologies.

-- 🌱 Learning **Data Structures & Algorithms in Java**
+📚 Currently diving deep into Data Structures & Algorithms with Java to improve problem-solving skills.

-- 👯 I’m looking to collaborate on exciting **CSE projects**
+🤝 Always open to collaborating on CSE projects that involve innovative tech and creative solutions.

-- 💬 Ask me about **MERN Stack, Java, Python, TypeScript**
+💬 Feel free to ask me about MERN Stack, Java, Python, and TypeScript!

-- ⚡ Fun fact: I enjoy exploring cutting-edge tech and solving coding challenges
+🌱 I enjoy experimenting with new tech trends, solving coding challenges, and optimizing performance.

 <p align="right">
   <img src="https://camo.githubusercontent.com/5046cb083418fd1922b7f5990e594c3bb06f5d87e5516cd8839ae0aa48b3aec4/68747470733a2f2f696d616765732e73717561726573706163652d63646e2e636f6d2f636f6e74656e742f76312f3537363966633430316236333162616231616464623261622f313534313538303631313632342d5445363451474b524a4738535741495553374e532f6b6531375a77644742546f6464493870446d34386b506f73776c7a6a53564d4d2d53784f703743563539425a772d7a505067646e346a557756634a45315a7657515578776b6d794578676c4e714770304976544a5a616d574c49327a76595748384b332d735f3479737a63703272795449304871544f6161556f68724938504936465879386339505774426c7141566c555335697a7064634958445a71445976707252715a32395077306f2f636f64696e672d667265616b2e676966" width="100" alt="GIF" />